JhonatanIT/JhonatanIT/README.md

 <h3>

-  As an accomplished Software Engineer with four 7 of experience, I have successfully navigated the entire software development lifecycle in the challenging domains of banking and telecommunications.
+  As an accomplished Software Engineer with 7 years of experience, I have successfully navigated the entire software development lifecycle in the challenging domains of banking and telecommunications.

   My passion for technology drives me to collaborate with like-minded teams, dedicated to achieving the greater good while fostering our own professional growth.